Allana T. Forde, Ph.D., M.P.H., FAHA

 301-480-3158

-Dr. Allana T. Forde is a Stadtman Tenure-Track Investigator and an NIH Distinguished Scholar in the Division of Intramural Research of the National Institute on Minority Health and Health Disparities (NIMHD).
-Her research focuses on the stressors that are more frequently experienced by racial and ethnic minority populations and how these stressors impact health and health disparities.
+Dr. Allana T. Forde is a Stadtman Tenure-Track Investigator in the Division of Intramural Research of the National Institute on Minority Health and Health Disparities.
+Her research focuses on the stressors that are more frequently experienced by racial and/or ethnic minority populations and how these stressors impact health and health disparities.

-Dr. Forde is particularly interested in examining how stressors contribute to cardiovascular disease and risk factors for cardiovascular disease among African American, Afro-Caribbean and Afro-Latinx populations.
-Her research also explores the heterogeneity within and between racial and ethnic minority groups to identify protective and adaptive factors that may explain why certain groups do not develop the adverse health outcomes arising from stress.
-An extension of her research includes exploring biomarkers of stress, accelerated aging and epigenetic changes.
+Dr. Forde is particularly interested in examining how stressors contribute to cardiovascular risk, morbidity, and mortality, with a specific focus on African American, Afro-Caribbean, and Afro-Latino populations.
+Her research also explores the heterogeneity within and between racial and/or ethnic minority groups to identify protective and adaptive factors that may explain why certain groups do not develop the adverse health outcomes arising from stress.
+An extension of her research includes exploring the psychological, behavioral, and biological mechanisms through which stressors impact cardiovascular outcomes.

 Prior to joining NIMHD, Dr. Forde was a postdoctoral research fellow at the Urban Health Collaborative at Drexel University.
-During her fellowship, she was awarded a research grant from the American Heart Association and was selected to participate in the NHLBI Saunders-Watkins Leadership Workshop for early career investigators who are committed to the field of implementation research for health equity.
+During her fellowship, she was awarded a research grant from the American Heart Association and was selected to participate in the NHLBI Saunders-Watkins Leadership Workshop for early career investigators who are committed to the field of implementation research on health disparities.

 Selected Publications